-The Participant must have mapped/ documented their supply chain for each commodity within the scope of their certification.
-The movement of products from production at source, any transport, storage and processing through to despatch to purchaser should be identified and documented.
+C1.1 Requirement The Participant must have mapped/ documented their supply chain for each commodity within the scope of their certification.
+Interpretation The movement of raw materials/feed products from production at source, any transport, storage and processing through to despatch to purchaser should be identified and documented.
 This can be completed individually for each commodity within the scope of certification or as one supply chain mapping document.
-The Participant must have conducted a due diligence risk assessment on each of their supply chains to demonstrate all products within the scope of certification have been produced in alignment with EUDR requirements.
-The Due Diligence Risk Assessment should include, but not necessarily be limited to the following: Origin of raw materials/ products Product-specific risks Relevant certifications Evidence of legal compliance where raw materials/ products were produced Complexity of supply chain Risk of contamination with non-compliant products during Transport, Storage, Processing and Handling Regulation (EU) 2023/1115, Article 4 Obligation of operators : 1.
-Operators shall exercise due diligence in accordance with Article 8 prior to placing relevant products on the market or exporting them in order to prove that the relevant products comply with Article 3. '(see A 1.3 above) 2.
+C1.2.1 Requirement The Participant must have conducted a due diligence risk assessment on each of their supply chains to demonstrate that all raw materials/feed products within the scope of certification have been produced in alignment with EUDR requirements.
+Interpretation The Due Diligence Risk Assessment should include, but not necessarily be limited to the following: Origin of raw materials/feed products Product-specific risks Relevant certifications Evidence of legal compliance where raw materials/feed products were produced Complexity of supply chain Risk of contamination with non-compliant raw materials/feed products during Transport, Storage, Processing and Handling Further Information EUDR Regulation (EU) 2023/1115, Article 4 Obligation of operators : 1.
+Operators shall exercise due diligence in accordance with Article 8 prior to placing relevant products on the market or exporting them in order to prove that the relevant products comply with Article 3.'(see A 1.3 above) 2.
 Operators shall not place relevant products on the market or export them without prior submission of a due diligence statement.
 Operators who, on the basis of the due diligence exercised in accordance with Article 8, conclude that the relevant products comply with Article 3 shall, before placing the relevant products on the market or exporting them, make available a due diligence statement to the competent authorities through the information system referred to in Article 33.
 Such electronically available and transmittable due diligence statement shall contain the information set out in Annex II for the relevant products and a declaration by the operator that the operator exercised due diligence and that no or only a negligible risk was found.'
 Regulation (EU) 2023/1115, Article 8 Due diligence : 1.
 Prior to placing relevant products on the market or exporting them, operators shall exercise due diligence with regard to all relevant products supplied by each particular supplier.
-2. The due diligence shall include: